 This person’s tax home is wherever they work.
-As an itinerant (a.k.a. transient), a traveler cannot receive per diems, stipends, or travel money as tax free because they are not considered to be traveling away from home.
-What they recieve in these categories needs to be added back as taxable income on thier tax return, or the company can do it for them and include it in their W2 wages.
+As an itinerant (a.k.a. transient), a traveler cannot receive per diems, stipends, or travel money as tax-free because they are not considered to be traveling away from home.
+What they receive in these categories needs to be added back as taxable income on their tax return, or the company can do it for them and include it in their W2 wages.

 See TAX HOME – Three requirements to determine if you have a tax home.